iftechfoundation/ifarchive-static/md/org-procedures.md

 - Does it make sense to ask the uploader/author to make the file(s) smaller?
 - If the files contain large images or sounds, does the author have the rights to that material?
 (Always a question, but as a practical matter, we look at images and music harder.)
 - Which aspects of interactive fiction apply to this file?
-(If it's a large file and it's clearly not IF, e.g. an arcade shooter, then the file might be a good candidate to delete.)
+(Again, we have to be more strict about large files, simply because there are people who want to leech our storage space for large files.)